This Small Thing Builds Brand Awareness. But Whose Brand Is It Building?

 (okay, not good, but not that disturbing)

-You wouldn’t allow your direct mail company to print their name at the top of every mail piece, would you?
+But you wouldn’t allow your direct mail company to print their name at the top of every mail piece, would you?

 A Quick Look At Favicons, Touch Icons, and Tile Graphics